gustavomrs/mobile_be_the_hero/README.md

 ![User from society looking at incidents](demo/user_side.gif)

 > PS: When user clicks at the Whatsapp / E-mail button, the app open Whatsapp or Email senter.
-As this funcionality doesn't work on the emulator it was not recorded on the emulator GIF above
+As this funcionality doesn't work on the emulator it was not recorded on the emulator .gif above